wozgonon/tuple/README.md

 ## What is the context/directory

 Programs typically have a lot of static data at run time: global variables, meta-data, reflection, environment variables, process information, local filesystem and so on.
-Typically one acceses these through a variety of different functions and APIs and one typically have to manually search the API documentation or google to find the details.
+Typically one accesses these through a variety of functions and APIs which can be awkward to find in the documentation.

 This package presents all the static information as a searchable hierarchy like a directory or registry, with a single 'query' command.
 A consequence of this for DevSecOps is that it becomes easy to perform a security review.
 The context is essentially the sandbox.